biell/alti-server/README.md

     the password or other authentication data with a pad.
 The pad is, by default, generated using system data which doesn't usually change.
 Users can use the environment variable `ALTITUDE_SALT` to manually set the seed for this pad.
-Another, almost secure, method is to provide the salt manually on startup.
+The least insecure method is to provide the salt manually on startup.
     With this option set to 1, the server will pause and wait for input before continuing.